Wednesday, December 9, 2009

 Marysville 5th Ward

-Yup, he still doesn't know how to pose for a serious picture! lol
+Yup, he still can't bring himself to pose seriously for a picture! lol

 Sunday, November 29, 2009